 The infection starts when the infective stage named sporozoites are inserted by the aid of Infectious Anopheles mosquito in susceptible individual [13,14].
-After going through some periods of transformative cycle until the appearance of the schizonts in peripheral blood and followed by numbers of merozoites attack erythrocytes.
+After going through some periods of transformative cycle until the appearance of the schizonts in peripheral blood and foolowed by numbers of merozoites attack erythrocytes.
 The infected erythrocytes lost its deformability property that leads to the cell wall rupture, named hemolysis [15].
-The mean incubation time is estimated, from the time the parasite enters the host until clear clinical symptoms appeared, for a period of 12 days for malaria due to P. falciparum, 14 days for malaria due to P. malariae.
+The mean incubation time is estimated, from the time the parasite enters the host until clear clinical symptoms appeared, for a period of 12 days for malaria falciparum, 14 days for malaria vivax and last but not least 30 days for malaria malariae.

 Malaria itself, regardless of the causative species, is clinically divided into acute, fulminant or chronic, chronologically [16].
-In general, infected individuals present with certain duration of intermittent fever, chills, headache, asthenia, anorexia. mvalgia-arthralgia. nausea and vomiting [17].
-According to Bria et al. [17], the previous symptoms combined with patients' history of malaria as a non symptom-related factor contribute most to correct malaria diagnosis.
+In general, infected individuals present with certain duration of intermittent fever, chills, headache, asthenia, anorexia, myalgia-arthralgia, nausea and vomiting [17].
+According to Bria et al [17], the previous symptoms combined with patients' history of malaria as a non symptom-related factor contribute most to correct malaria diagnosis.
 Diagnosis made microscopically by discovering intracellular parasite inside erythrocytes in stained thin blood films using Giemsa's while the thick blood smear is only to show the result is positive or negative [18,19].

 The acute condition is occasionally caused by P. vivax, P. ovale and to some extent less frequent, by P. Malariae [18].
-Patients regularly suffer from obvious paroxysm fever, with intervals ranging from 1 to 4 days, and usually always accompanied with frigidus/chills, sweating, anemia, hepatomegaly and splenomegaly.
-Fulminant malaria is clasically believed caused by P. Falciparum [20], eventhough malaria caused by P. vivax was long considered to have a low mortality, but recent reports from certain geographical regions suggest that severe and complicated vivax malaria may be more frequent than previously known [21].
+Patients regularly suffer from obvious paroxysm fever, with intervals ranging from 1 to 4 days, and usually algays accompanied with frigidus/chills, sweating, anemia, hepatomegaly and splenomegaly.
+Fulminant malaria is clasically believed caused by P. Falciparum [20], eventhough malaria caused by Plasmodium vivax was long considered to have a low mortality, but recent reports from certain geographical regions suggest that severe and complicated vivax malaria may be more frequent than previously known [21].

 A number of symptoms are often found in clinical conditions of severe malaria, including: anemia, acute kidney injury, disseminated intravascular coagulation, respiratory failure, adynamia, severe diarrhea, prominent jaundice, hydroelectrolite disturbances, shock and ends in coma [20-22].
-For someone who has actually recovered from malaria, a state of reactivation can occur in malaria due to P. ovale and P. vivax.
-Reactivation due occured to remaining hypnozoites the liver and manifest with reappearance of: high fever, anemia, hepatosplenomegaly and malnutrition [23,24].
-The chronic malaria is usually caused by P. Malariae, which is the most frequently related in glomerulonephritis et causa malaria [25], but the P. species notwithstanding being vivax, appraised as a "benign" organism, causing in insignificant mortality percentages, to some extent has also been involved in severe condition [21].
-Kidney involvement and its derangements in P. vivax infections are related with the patient's microvasculature-hemodynamic ade. derangement and if the condition worsens, then it can have caused fatal respiratory failure [20-22,25].
+For someone who has actually recovered from malaria, a state of reactivation can occur in malaria ovale and malaria vivax.
+Reactivation occured due to remaining hypnozoites the liver and manifest with reappearance of: high fever, anemine hepato-splenomegaly and malnutrition [23,24].
+The chronic malaria is usually caused by P. Malariae, which is the most frequently related in glomerulonephritis et causa malaria [25], but the species P. vivax, notwithstanding being appraised as a "benign" organism, causing in insignificant mortality percentages, to some extens has also been involved in severe condition [21].
+Kidney involvement and its derangements in P. vivax infections are relateded with the patient's age, microvasculature-hemodynamic derangement and if the condition worsens, then it can have caused fatal respiratory failure [20-22,25].

-2.1 Histopathology of Affected Kidney: Involvement in Severe Malaria
+Histopathology of Affected Kidney: Involvement in severe malaria